jamesfreinhardt/PYNCAA_baseball/FIREBASE_SETUP.md

 This app now includes Firebase authentication and Firestore database integration for user management and metrics tracking.

 ## Firebase Configuration Already Done ✅
-The Firebase web configuration has been added to `firebase_config.py`:
+The Firebase web configuration has been added to `firebase_config._60
-- API Key: AIzaSyDD6l5a3hFFcWpmI3M2_rzUIHiUB8XR_60
 - Project: ncaabaseball-ebe8b
 - Authentication and Firestore are configured